-Her accolades include being recognized as one of the 4A’s 100 People Who Make Advertising Great, a 4A’s MAIPer to Watch, Bill Sharp Award Recipient, and an ADCOLOR® FUTURE.
-She champions diversity within the advertising and media industry through her work with ADCOLOR®, MAIP, the AAF and as the founder of Blacks in Advertising an organization dedicated to empowering and preserving the narratives of Black professionals in advertising.
+She's been recognized as one of the 4A's 100 People Who Make Advertising Great, a MAIPer to Watch, a Bill Sharp Award Honoree, and an ADCOLOR® FUTURE.
+Candace champions diversity through her work with ADCOLOR®, MAIP, the AAF and as the founder of Blacks in Advertising an organization dedicated to empowering and preserving the narratives of Black professionals in advertising.

-Passionate about all things Trill, Chopped and Screwed, her work reflects her Creole roots in Southeast Texas, and her love for exploring new technology and hacking culture codes.
+Passionate about all things Trill, Chopped and Screwed, her work reflects her Louisiana Creole heritage and Southeast Texas upbringing, as well as her love for exploring new technology and hacking culture codes.

 Select Press + Speaking Engagements